 “This important relief is critical to preserving production from the nation’s smallest, most economically-vulnerable oil and gas producers.
 We appreciate Sen. Inhofe’s sponsorship of this legislation and the overall goal of strengthening our country’s energy security and continued economic vigor through support of percentage depletion,” said Mike Cantrell, Chairman of the National Stripper Well Association, who spearheaded support for the legislation.

-Percentage depletion is a tax provision used by oil and natural gas producers that allows them to recoup some of the costs involved in exploring for and developing fossil fuel sources.
+Cantrell said percentage depletion is a critical tax tool that extends the economic lifespan of low-volume wells by encouraging producers to continue operating marginal wells instead of cementing them in.
+Percentage depletion is used by oil and natural gas producers to recoup some of the costs involved in exploring for and developing fossil fuel sources, he said.

 “I introduced S. 948 to help owners of small, marginally-producing oil and natural gas wells operate more economically and maximize production potential.
 As marginal wells account for nearly 28 percent of domestic production, this bill would put the United States another step closer toward energy independence,” said Senator Inhofe.
 “I look forward to working with the National Stripper Well Association and all stakeholders to continue to build support for legislation that revives an IRS provision that has been supported by Congress for 16 years.”